Themaister/Granite/README.md

 ## Automatic shader recompile and texture reload (Linux/Android only)

 Immediately when shaders are modified or textures are changed, the resources are automatically reloaded.
-The implementation uses inotify to do this, so it's exclusive to Linux unless a backend is implemented on Windows (meh).
+The implementation uses inotify to do this, so it's exclusive to Linux unless a backend is implemented on Windows (plz no).

 ## Network VFS